Size | Trade Gallons, Two Gallons, Three Gallons |

 (OP)-Other pollinators (RR)-Rabbit Resistant

 It has white flowers with a prominent lemon-yellow blotch on the upper petal, and a distinct, lemon fragrance.
 These flowers support pollinators like bees.
-Though this plant is can be damaged by deer, it tolerates damage by rabbits.
+Though this plant is frequently damaged by deer, it tolerates damage by rabbits.
+Propagate this shrub through softwood cutting or layering.

 Reviews